Dagu vs Argo Workflows

 No external database or message broker

-Executors for shell, Docker, HTTP, SSH, SQL, sub-workflows, and AI agents
+Executors for shell, Docker, HTTP, SSH, SQL, sub-workflows, and Agent Harness steps

 Orchestration without a cluster underneath